OUR TRACKING PROCESS EXPLAINED

 -I will not accept tracks that another dog has previously been on (in most circumstances) as it hinders my dog's ability to progress the track.

-- I work a full-time job, have a family and also hunt, so I'm not always available to take tracks.
+- I have a family and also hunt, so I'm not always available to take tracks.
 If I am unable to provide services myself, I will try to refer you to other trackers with proven dogs.